MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-hot-reload-troubleshooting.md

 ### Verify that XAML Hot Reload is enabled

-The feature is enabled by default.
+The feature is enabled by default in Visual Studio 2019 and later versions.
 When you start debugging your app, make sure you see the in-app toolbar, which confirms that XAML Hot Reload is available:

 ![XAML Hot Reload available](../debugger/media/xaml-hot-reload-available.png)